Blood, sandals on street as bomb kills two, wounds 22 in Thai capital

 The bomb exploded near one of the few large protest sites remaining, leaving a trail of blood and sandals on the streets of the popular Rachaprasong shopping area, much of it in front of a store selling tee-shirts emblazoned "Land of Smile".

-Three children suffered serious head injuries, Erawan Medical Centre, which monitors hospitals, said.
+Three children suffered serious head injuries, Erawan Medical Center, which monitors hospitals, said.
 One died.

 "One boy who we understand was 12 years old has died from injuries sustained in the blast.
 Another child is undergoing an operation and a third child is still in the emergency room with us," a nurse at Ramathibodi Hospital in central Bangkok, who declined to be identified, told Reuters.